metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `domain_rewrite` (Attributes) DomainRewrite enables rewriting the Set-Cookie Domain element.If not set, Domain will not be rewritten. (see [below for nested schema](#nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--domain_rewrite))
+- `domain_rewrite` (Attributes) DomainRewrite enables rewriting the Set-Cookie Domain element.
+If not set, Domain will not be rewritten. (see [below for nested schema](#nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--domain_rewrite))
-- `path_rewrite` (Attributes) PathRewrite enables rewriting the Set-Cookie Path element.If not set, Path will not be rewritten. (see [below for nested schema](#nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--path_rewrite))
+- `path_rewrite` (Attributes) PathRewrite enables rewriting the Set-Cookie Path element.
+If not set, Path will not be rewritten. (see [below for nested schema](#nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--path_rewrite))
-- `same_site` (String) SameSite enables rewriting the Set-Cookie SameSite element.If not set, SameSite attribute will not be rewritten.
+- `same_site` (String) SameSite enables rewriting the Set-Cookie SameSite element.
+If not set, SameSite attribute will not be rewritten.
-- `secure` (Boolean) Secure enables rewriting the Set-Cookie Secure element.If not set, Secure attribute will not be rewritten.
+- `secure` (Boolean) Secure enables rewriting the Set-Cookie Secure element.
+If not set, Secure attribute will not be rewritten.

 <a id="nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--domain_rewrite"></a>
 ### Nested Schema for `spec.tcpproxy.services.cookie_rewrite_policies.domain_rewrite`

 Required:

-- `value` (String) Value is the value to rewrite the Domain attribute to.For now this is required.
+- `value` (String) Value is the value to rewrite the Domain attribute to.
+For now this is required.

 <a id="nestedatt--spec--tcpproxy--services--cookie_rewrite_policies--path_rewrite"></a>